Ludoviccccc/ExplorationSimu3/README.md

 previous command type}
 ```
 ## Goal generation
 For any event we will track we synthetize a vector.
-Thus, we generate vectors and not event as goals
+Thus, we generate vectors and not events as goals
 ## Mixing sequence operator
 ## Mutation Operator
 ## Goal achievement strategy policy $\Pi$